Angolas Sovereign Wealth Fund the US $5 billion logo

 Closer examination revealed that one of Quantum Global’s lynchpins is Swiss/Angolan businessman Jean Claude Bastos de Morais, a close personal friend of Zenu and co-owner with him of Angola’s first investment bank, Banco Kwanza Invest.

-And, according to the Swiss registry Moneyhouse, Quantum Global is owned by Ernest Welteke, a former Bundesbank President who is also the Non-Executive President of the Board of Directors of Banco Kwanza.
+And, according to the Swiss registry Moneyhouse, a former Bundesbank chairman, Ernest Welteke, owns Quantum Global.
+He is also the non-executive chairman of the Board of Directors of Banco Kwanza.

 None of the assembled journalists asked about Quantum’s relationship to the fund, though one foreign newspaper report afterwards quoted Zenu from a one-to-one interview saying that Quantum were the “temporary” liquid asset managers and would remain so until the creation of a formal investment policy would allow a public tender.